-CAT (Category): The CAT button is used to find XM[TM] stations when the radio is in the XM[TM] mode.
-To find XM[TM] channels within a desired category, perform the following:
+CAT (Category): The CAT button is used to find $XM^{TM}$ stations when the radio is in the $XM^{TM}$ mode.
+To find $XM^{TM}$ channels within a desired category, perform the following:

 - Press the BAND button until the XMTM frequency is displayed.
 Press the CAT button to display the category labels on the radio display.
-Continue pressing the CAT button until the desired category name is displayed. - Press either of the two buttons below the desired category label to immediately tune to the first XM[TM] station associated with that category. - Rotate the tune knob, press the buttons below the right or left arrows displayed, or press the right or left SEEK buttons to go to the next or previous XM[TM] station within the selected category. - To exit the category search mode, press the FAV button or BAND button to display your favorites again.
+Continue pressing the CAT button until the desired category name displays. - Press either of the two buttons below the desired category label to immediately tune to the first XMTM station associated with that category.

+- 3. Turn the tune knob, press the buttons below the right or left arrows displayed, or press the right or left SEEK buttons to go to the next or previous XMTM station within the selected category. - 4.
+To exit the category search mode, press the FAV button or BAND button to display your favorites again.

-Undesired XM[TM] categories can be removed through the setup menu.
+Undesired XMTM categories can be removed through the setup menu.
 To remove an undesired category, perform the following:

-- Press the MENU button to display the radio setup menu. - Press the pushbutton located below the XM CAT label. - 3.
-Rotate the tune knob to display the category you want removed. - Press the pushbutton located under the Remove label until the category name along with the word Removed appears on the display. - 5.
+- 1. Press the MENU button to display the radio setup menu. - 2.
+Press the pushbutton located below the XM CAT label. - 3.
+Turn the tune knob to display the category you want removed. - 4.
+Press the pushbutton located under the Remove label until the category name along with the word Removed displays. - 5.
 Repeat the steps to remove more categories.

-Removed categories can be restored by pressing the pushbutton under the Add label when a removed category is displayed or by pressing the pushbutton under the Restore All label.
+Removed categories can be restored by pressing the pushbutton under the Add label when a removed category displays or by pressing the pushbutton under the Restore All label.

-The radio will not allow you to remove or add categories while the vehicle is moving faster than 5 mph (8 km/h).
+Categories cannot be removed or added while the vehicle is moving faster than 5 mph (8 km/h).